IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/A Murder in Avizallo.md

 - the boss battle
 - combat encounter to get into hidden cove - automata and some monster eledeia controls?

-# Secret and Clues

-_Check off when revealed._
-- [ ] Have the disciples mention the Queen of Thieves who was working for them, discover traces of her at the workshop
-- [ ] omens from the Birds that Owl is a false cleric (cowbirds)
-- [ ] luca's latest model of automata allows remote control (limited range) via arcane radio signal
-- [ ] the number of automata Kingfisher/Eledeia has purchased via Giltstern doesn't line up with what's at her house
-- [ ] another clue for ring of mind shielding besides the missing treasure - an imprint of the ring's runes? crushed into mud on a guardian skull, wood of a crate?

 # Monsters
 - Priests loyal to Owl (have been hoodwinked)